-- 11.57 Where a mitigating circumstances claim in respect of a deferral in one or more identified assessment tasks is accepted, the student will be deferred in those assessment tasks.
-When deferred at the Main assessment period, the student will normally be required to take the assessment(s) during the Referral/Deferral assessment period.
-When deferred at the Referral/Deferral assessment period, the student will normally be required to take the assessment(s) at the next assessment opportunity for that module during the following academic year. - 11.58 Students should be aware that where a claim for deferral is accepted at the Referral/Deferral assessment period, a continuing student will not be able to progress to the next year of study if the progression requirements have not been met (refer to Part 5 of the Academic Regulations for further information), and a final year student will have a delay to their completion date and may have their attendance at a graduation ceremony delayed.

-- 11.59 Where a mitigating circumstances claim in respect of a deferral in a whole module is accepted, the student will be deferred in the module and will be given an opportunity to reattend and re-attempt all assessment components in the module during the following academic year.
-Re-attendance in these circumstances shall not count as a further attempt at the module for the purposes of calculating the maximum permitted number of attempts. - 11.60 Where a claim for a deferral is rejected, and the student has either not submitted the coursework assessment or not attended the scheduled assessment or exam, a mark of 0 (zero) will be awarded for the assessments in question in accordance with the standard protocols for non-submission and non-attendance. - 11.61 Where a claim for a deferral is submitted, but the student either submits the coursework assessment by the original due date or attends the scheduled assessment or exam (except for where the student is taken ill during a scheduled assessment or exam see paragraph 11.68 below), the provisions of paragraph 11.13 above will apply, and the mitigating circumstances claim will be rejected.
+- 11.58 Where a mitigating circumstance claim in respect of a deferral of one or more identified assessment components is accepted, the student will be deferred in those assessment components.
+When deferred at the Main assessment period, the student will normally be required to take the assessment(s), without attendance, during the Referral/Deferral assessment period.
+When deferred at the Referral/Deferral assessment period, the student will normally be required to take the assessment(s) at the next assessment opportunity for that module without attendance, during the following academic year. - 11.59 Where a mitigating circumstance claim in respect of a deferral of a whole module is accepted, the student will be deferred in the module and will be given an opportunity to re-attend and re-attempt all assessment components associated with that module on the next occasion that that module is delivered, normally during the following academic year.
+The student will be required to attend all timetabled teaching and learning events associated with that next delivery of the module.
+Re-attendance in these circumstances shall not count as a further attempt at the module for the purposes of calculating the maximum permitted number of attempts. - 11.60 Where a claim for a deferral is rejected, and the student has either not submitted the coursework assessment or not attended the scheduled assessment or exam, a mark of 0 (zero) will be awarded for the assessments in question in accordance with the standard protocols for non-submission and non-attendance. - 11.61 Where a claim for a deferral is submitted, but the student either submits the coursework assessment by the original due date or attends the scheduled assessment or exam (except for where the student is taken ill during a scheduled assessment or exam see paragraphs 11.69 and 11.75 below or where the claim is submitted and accepted as an exception to the Fit To Sit Policy see paragraphs 11.71 to 11.79 below), the provisions of paragraph 11.14 above will apply, and the mitigating circumstances claim will be rejected.